gabriel/YOCView/README.md

 This allows support for (YOLayout)[https://github.com/YOLayout/YOLayout].
 But you don't have to use it if you don't want.
 YOLayout doesn't override anything so you can pretend it's just like a UIView.

-# Example Project

-The best way to follow and learn YOCView is by seeing it in action.
-Open the example project: [Example](https://github.com/YOCView/YOCView/tree/master/Example).